ironhack-sao-wdpt/lab-express-rooms-with-reviews-solution/README.md

 $ npm install express mongoose dotenv
 ```

+> Don't worry about `dotenv` yet, we will get there.

 ## Iteration #1 | The "Plumbing"

-Configure your app.js file with all necessary parts for the Express server to run: dotenv and environment variables, configurations for receiving JSON requests, importing routers and setting the database up, and lastly, initializing the server to listen for HTTP requests.
+Configure your app.js file with all necessary parts for the Express server to run: configurations for receiving JSON requests, importing routers and setting the database up, and lastly, initializing the server to listen for HTTP requests.

 Remember that everything that you need is in our class examples, let's exercise that research muscle!

-## Iteration #2 | API Authentication

-Right now, everyone can create, view, edit or delete everyone else's rooms and reviews.
-That's because there's no way we can know who's using our app if we don't include some kind of authentication.
-Using the JWT strategy, Passport and the React Context API, create the Login, Signup and Logout functionalities for our app:

-💡 Make sure you install all the packages: _bcryptjs_, _jsonwebtoken_ and _express-jwt_.

-- Create a Signup endpoint in the backend (don't forget to hash the user's password before writing to the database!);
-- Wire up all the necessary JWT configurations and middlewares for issuing, signing and validating JWTs;
-- Create a Login route, that returns a valid access token to the client;
-- Protect every CRUD route in the backend so only logged in users can access them (only accept requests containing a valid access token in the Authorization header) using our custom middlewares;

-## Iteration #3 | The CRUD on `room` model
+## Iteration #2 | The CRUD on `room` model

 Great, we have the boilerplate so let's start adding some more functionality to our app.
 Our rooms will have following schema: